The Buddha shares the three bases for making merit through 1) giving, 2) ethical conduct, and 3) cultivating a mind of loving-kindness.

 This was said by the Blessed One, said by the Arahant, as I have heard:

 “Tīṇimāni, bhikkhave, puññakiriyavatthūni.
 Katamāni tīṇi?
-Dānamayaṁ puññakiriyavatthu, sīlamayaṁ puññakiriyavatthu, bhāvanāmayaṁ puññakiriyavatthu imāni kho, bhikkhave, tīṇi puññakiriyavatthūnī”ti.
+Dānamayaṁ puññakiriyavatthu, sīlamayaṁ puññakiriyavatthu, bhāvanāmayaṁ puññakiriyavatthu— imāni kho, bhikkhave, tīṇi puññakiriyavatthūnī”ti.

-“Bhikkhus, there are these three grounds for making merit.
-What are the three?
-The ground for making merit through |giving::the act of giving or donating, with an intention to give [dāna]|, the ground for making merit through |ethical conduct::virtue, moral integrity [sīla]|, and the ground for making merit through |cultivation::development, meditation [bhāvanā]|.
-These, bhikkhus, are the three bases for meritorious action.”
+“Bhikkhus, there are these three bases for making merit.
+What three?
+The basis for making merit through |giving::the act of giving or donating, with an intention to give [dāna]|, the basis for making merit through |ethical conduct::virtue, moral integrity [sīla]|, and the basis for making merit through |cultivation::development, meditation [bhāvanā]|.
+These, bhikkhus, are the three bases for making merit.”

 Etamatthaṁ bhagavā avoca.
 Tatthetaṁ iti vuccati: